opensafely-core/job-server/snippets/terms.md

 * all codelists
 * all results released from the platform (with disclosure controls applied)

-**NOTE:** In line with OpenSAFELY's [open science philosophy](https://www.opensafely.org/about/#contributing-to-best-practice-around-open-science), we will automatically make your GitHub repository public (to include the project's study definition code, codelists and released results) 12 months after any code has been executed against the pseudonymised patient records.
+**NOTE:** In accordance with the [Principles of OpenSAFELY](https://www.opensafely.org/about/#transparency-and-public-logs), we expect all code from all users to be made public.
+A repository must be made public if it forms part of a publication.
+Even when there is no publication, we expect all repositories to become public within twelve months after code execution.

 ## Your data in public OpenSAFELY dashboards
 In addition, OpenSAFELY will create a public dashboard listing for all [approved projects](https://www.opensafely.org/approved-projects/), including: